obonaventure/cnp3/book/transport/tcp.rst

 Starting from the `Established` state, there are two main paths through this FSM.

 The first path is when the host receives a segment with sequence number `x` and the `FIN` flag set.
 The utilisation of the `FIN` flag indicates that the byte before `sequence number` `x` was the last byte of the byte stream sent by the remote host.
-Once all data have been delivered to the user, the TCP entity sends an `ACK` segment whose `ack` field is set to :math:`~(x+1)~mod~2^{32}` to acknowledge the `FIN` segment.
+Once all of the data has been delivered to the user, the TCP entity sends an `ACK` segment whose `ack` field is set to :math:`~(x+1)~mod~2^{32}` to acknowledge the `FIN` segment.
 The `FIN` segment is subject to the same retransmission mechanisms as a normal TCP segment.
 In particular, its transmission is protected by the retransmission timer.
 At this point, the TCP connection enters the `CLOSE\_WAIT` state.
 In this state, the host can still send data to the remote host.
 Once all its data have been sent, it sends a `FIN` segment and enter the `LAST\_ACK` state.
 In this state, the TCP entity waits for the acknowledgement of its `FIN` segment.
 It may still retransmit unacknowledged data segments e.g. if the retransmission timer expires.
 Upon reception of the acknowledgement for the `FIN` segment, the TCP connection is completely closed and its :term:`TCB` can be discarded.

 The second path is when the host decides first to send a `FIN` segment.
 In this case, it enters the `FIN_WAIT1` state.
 It this state, it can retransmit unacknowledged segments but cannot send new data segments.
 It waits for an acknowledgement of its `FIN` segment, but may receive a `FIN` segment sent by the remote host.
 In the first case, the TCP connection enters the `FIN\_WAIT2` state.
 In this state, new data segments from the remote host are still accepted until the reception of the `FIN` segment.
 The acknowledgement for this `FIN` segment is sent once all data received before the `FIN` segment have been delivered to the user and the connection enters the `TIME\_WAIT` state.
 In the second case, a `FIN` segment is received and the connection enters the `Closing` state once all data received from the remote host have been delivered to the user.
 In this state, no new data segments can be sent and the host waits for an acknowledgement of its `FIN` segment before entering the `TIME\_WAIT` state.

 The `TIME\_WAIT` state is different from the other states of the TCP FSM.
 A TCP entity enters this state after having sent the last `ACK` segment on a TCP connection.
 This segment indicates to the remote host that all the data that it has sent have been correctly received and that it can safely release the TCP connection and discard the corresponding :term:`TCB`.
-After having sent the last `ACK` segment, a TCP connection enters the `TIME\_WAIT` and remains in this state during :math:`2*MSL` seconds.
+After having sent the last `ACK` segment, a TCP connection enters the `TIME\_WAIT` and remains in this state for :math:`2*MSL` seconds.
 During this period, the TCB of the connection is maintained.
 This ensures that the TCP entity that sent the last `ACK` maintains enough state to be able to retransmit this segment if this `ACK` segment is lost and the remote host retransmits its last `FIN` segment or another one.
-The delay of :math:`2*MSL` seconds ensures that any duplicate segments on the connection would be handled correctly without causing the transmission of a `RST` segment.
+The delay of :math:`2*MSL` seconds ensures that any duplicate segments on the connection would be handled correctly without causing the transmission of an `RST` segment.
 Without the `TIME\_WAIT` state and the :math:`2*MSL` seconds delay, the connection release would not be graceful when the last `ACK` segment is lost.

 .. note:: TIME\_WAIT on busy TCP servers

- The :math:`2*MSL` seconds delay in the `TIME\_WAIT` state is an important operationnal problem on servers having thousands of simultaneously opened TCP connections [FTY99]_.
+ The :math:`2*MSL` seconds delay in the `TIME\_WAIT` state is an important operational problem on servers having thousands of simultaneously opened TCP connections [FTY99]_.
 Consider for example a busy web server that processes 10.000 TCP connections every second.
-If each of these connections remains in the `TIME\_WAIT` state during 4 minutes, this implies that the server would have to maintain more than 2 millions TCBs at any time.
+If each of these connections remain in the `TIME\_WAIT` state for 4 minutes, this implies that the server would have to maintain more than 2 million TCBs at any time.
 For this reason, some TCP implementations prefer to perform an abrupt connection release by sending a `RST` segment to close the connection [AW05]_ and immediately discard the corresponding :term:`TCB`.
-However, if the `RST` segment is lost, the remote host continues to maintain a :term:`TCB` for a connection that does not exist anymore.
-This optimisation reduces the number of TCBs maintained by the host sending the `RST` segment but at the cost of possibly more processing on the remote host when the `RST` segment is lost.
+However, if the `RST` segment is lost, the remote host continues to maintain a :term:`TCB` for a connection no longer exists.
+This optimisation reduces the number of TCBs maintained by the host sending the `RST` segment but at the potential cost of increased processing on the remote host when the `RST` segment is lost.

 .. tuning timewait http://publib.boulder.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=/com.ibm.websphere.edge.doc/cp/admingd45.htm bad idea